late-cretaceous/chord-generator/src/docs/architectural-guidelines.md

-# Architectural Guidelines for Chord Progression Generator
+# Updated Architectural Guidelines for Chord Progression Generator

 This document outlines the architectural principles and separation of concerns to be followed throughout the development of the Chord Progression Generator application.